QuentinRa/blog.quentinra.dev/tools/markdown/index.md

 # Markdown

-Markdown, associated with ``.md`` files, are commonly used in documentation, to write simple documents...
+Markdown, associated with ``.md`` files, are commonly used in documentation files or to write simple documents...

 You can learn it in a couple of minutes, that's quite